 First, The Restaurant Chains

 The first 20 places on our list are places like Chili’s and Olive Garden.
 You’re most likely sitting down, maybe with the fam, and it’s kinda nice.
 They probably have some very decent options for healthier meals—but the worst thing on their menu may also be much harder to guess.
 So before you ask for that table for four, find out what’s the one thing you and your crew should avoid ordering.

 Attack of the beige!
 Whenever your dinner is monochromatic (in this case, the off-brown hue of deep-fried junk), you know you’re in trouble.
 Choosing a dish like this is easily one of the 40 Bad Habits That Make You Sick and Fat.
 Don’t blame the fish—the seafood is packed with lean, muscle-building protein and heart-healthy fats.
 No, the trouble here lies with a massively unbalanced fish-to-fat ratio.
 A coating of crispy batter and a heaping pile of deep-fried potatoes is no way to treat the golden child of nutrition.
 When it comes to seafood, always abandon ship on fried fish and opt for grilled instead.

 What has nearly a day’s worth of calories and two days’ worth of saturated fat?
 This sneaky diet-derailing dish.
-Where all that fat and sodium comes from we may never know, but we can tell you this: This is one breakfast that will offer zero benefit to your day.
+Where all that fat and sodium comes from we may never know, but we can tell you this: This is one breakfast that will offer no benefits to your day.
 Stay far, far away—especially if you’ve been trying to cleanse your body of junk!